ualberta-robotics/mpccollocation/README.md

     Awesome!
 We are almost done!

     #### First Step
-    Now open up MATLAB and navigate to the m file ```csvtomat.m```.
+    Now open up MATLAB and navigate to the m file ```Extrinsic_CSV_to_MAT.m```.
 The m file assumes that you have the csv files within each forder name t1 to tn for n trajectories.
+Make changes to the number of trajectories in the for loop of the code and also the filename if you don't want the 't' foldername.
-    Make sure the path of the workspace is same as that of the folders and run the cleancsvtomat.m
+    Make sure the path of the workspace is same as that of the folders and run the Extrinsic_CSV_to_MAT.m

     *What this does is make arrays posdemos and veldemos for the trajectory points, basically filtering into smoother spline like trajectories with lesser jerks and consistent size*